SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 ### Adding/Editing/Deleting a View Alarm Monitor

-In this table, you can define view alarm monitors, which can subscribe to a view alarm state.
+In the **View Alarm Monitors** table, you can define view alarm monitors, which can subscribe to a view alarm state.

 To **add** a view alarm monitor: